One Woman’s Journey to Improving Her Health & Discovering a New Career

 Heather explained, “Supplements might have one strain of good bacteria, versus homemade kavass, which might have dozens or even hundreds of different strains.”
 She said a good prebiotic green drink might have thousands and in general, “Fresh drinks like green smoothies or a green prebiotic drink made from whole foods are more effective than a probiotic supplement.”
 Heather shared, “In my experience and those of my clients, green prebiotic powders can be just as effective, if not more so, than fermented foods.”
 She mentioned her daughter loves the Green Vibrance for kids mix and said, “The kid’s version is suitable for the whole family!
 You can drink a prebiotic green drink every day.”

 We’re trying to live our healthiest and happiest.
 Yet, we’re bombarded with confusing, often conflicting, messages about how to do it.
 We hold our breath through the draining flu season and hope for the best.
 It becomes tempting to tune out all the health-related ‘should’s.’
 However, the role of the microbiome, isn’t part of the mainstream narrative.
 Heather’s insightful and empowering view on self-care unlocks practical, new ways to stay healthy and energized.

 Many thanks to the talented Heather Wise!

-Check out Heather’s website to follow her great adventure, take a ‘gut health quiz’ and find helpful resources about improving wellness and reducing stress.
-You can also follow her on Linked In, Facebook and Instagram.
+Check out Heather’s course, the Gut Brain Guide and website for helpful resources about improving wellness and reducing stress.
+You can also follow her great adventure on Linked In, Facebook and Instagram.